HingeAssembler/HINGE-analyses/README.md

 # Optionally you can create a python virtual environment and then install the requirements
 pip install -r requirements.txt
 ```
+.

-We require the following python packages.
-All of can be installed with `sudo pip install <package>`, with exception of forceatlas2, which should be downloaded and installed from [here](https://pypi.python.org/pypi/ForceAtlas2/1.0) for better performance.
+The python packages installed by the last line are the following.
+All of can be installed with `sudo pip install <package>`.
+While installing forceatlas2, one should make sure that the code is cython compiled

 ```
 numpy